1 Legal and enforcement framework

 - Electronic money tokens: These is e-money as we know it in tokenised form and includes stablecoins backed by fiat.
-If the token offers a claim against the issuer and is fully redeemable at par and backed by fiat currency, it will qualify as such; one needs to look at the specifics of the rights and obligations offered within the token.
+If the token offers a claim against the issuer and is fully redeemable at par and backed by fiat currency, it will qualify as such; one must examine the specifics of the rights and obligations offered within the token.

 - Financial instruments or security tokens: These are financial instruments governed by the Markets in Financial Instruments Directive and the European Securities and Markets Authority.
 They include equity, bonds and commodities.

-- Virtual financial assets (VFAs): If by default the token does not classify as any of the above, it will be classified as a VFA token.
-Tokens such as Ethereum, BTC and BNB fall into this category.
+- VFAs: If, by default, the token is not classified as any of the above, it will be classified as a VFA token.
+Tokens such as Ethereum, Bitcoin and Binance fall into this category.

 1.2 In broad terms, which legislative and regulatory provisions govern entities that provide services relating to virtual currencies?
 Must they be registered or licensed by a regulatory authority?

 Entities that provide services relating to digital assets or virtual currencies ('VFA services') must be registered or authorised (as applicable) by the MFSA under the VFA Act (and soon under MICAR).